kiendang/rdocsyntax.ex/README.md

 *The following issues only apply to usage inside RStudio*

   - *You might notice the highlighted doc is displayed inside RStudio Viewer pane instead of Help pane.
 This is a limitation.
-Thus things like forward, backward, ... unavailable (for now, maybe).*
+Thus things like forward, backward, ... are unavailable (for now, maybe).*
   - *If you switch between light and dark themes, you have to restart RStudio.
 Switching from light to light, dark to dark theme works without restarting.*